Gabby Chaves: Early career

 After winning several karting titles, Chaves began racing cars in 2007 in Skip Barber series in the United States.
-In 2008 he made his pro debut in Formula BMW Americas and finished 4th in Formula BMW Pacific and finished fourteenth in the Formula BMW World Finals.
+In 2008, he made his pro debut in Formula BMW Americas and finished fourth in Formula BMW Pacific and finished fourteenth in the Formula BMW World Finals.
 In 2009, he competed in a full season of Formula BMW Americas for Eurointernational and won the title, capturing five wins and three poles.

 Chaves brought his career to Europe in 2010, where he raced in the Italian Formula Three Championship with Eurointernational.
 He finished tenth in points and captured rookie of the year honors.
-In 2011 he signed to race with the Addax Team in the GP3 Series.
+In 2011, he signed to race with the Addax Team in the GP3 Series.
 Chaves finished nineteenth in points with a best finish of fourth at the Valencia Street Circuit.

 American open-wheel racing

 In 2012, Chaves return to the United States and signed with JDC MotorSports to race in the Star Mazda Championship.
 Chaves finished second in points with wins at the final two races of the season at Mazda Raceway Laguna Seca and Road Atlanta.
 The driver climbed to the Indy Lights in 2013, having signed for Schmidt Peterson Motorsports.
 He was runner-up with one win and ten podiums, and was part of the closest finish in the history of the Indianapolis Motor Speedway (when Peter Dempsey grabbed the Freedom 100 victory as part of a four-wide photo finish.
 Dempsey finished ahead of Chaves by a mere 0.0026 seconds).

-He signed on with Belardi Auto Racing for the 2014 Indy Lights season and won the championship, capturing four wins (including the Freedom 100) and eleven podiums in fourteen races.
+Chaves signed on with Belardi Auto Racing for the 2014 Indy Lights season and won the championship, capturing four wins (including the Freedom 100) and eleven podiums in fourteen races.

 Chaves signed with Bryan Herta Autosport to race full-time at the IndyCar Series in 2015.
 Chaves led 31 laps at Pocono Raceway and had assumed the lead after leader and fellow rookie Sage Karam crashed, fatally injuring Justin Wilson in the process.
 Chaves led when the race was restarted with six laps to go but was passed for the lead.
 He was still on pace for his first podium finish when his engine let go with three laps remaining, bringing out a caution flag and effectively ending the race.
 The race was both Chaves' first laps led and only DNF of the season.
 Chaves captured the Rookie of the Year title by 78 points over Stefano Coletti.
 However, due to a sponsor default, the team was unable to retain him for the next season.
 The team would confirm former Caterham and Manor Racing driver Alexander Rossi to drive the No. 98 for the season.

-The Colombian drove part-time for Dale Coyne Racing in the 2016 season, with a best result of twelfth at Detroit race 1.
+Chaves drove part-time for Dale Coyne Racing in the 2016 season, with a best result of twelfth at Detroit race 1.
 In 2017, Chaves joined Harding Racing for the Indianapolis 500, Texas and Pocono races.

 Chaves was appointed as driver coach for the USF Juniors, an entry-level series for the Road to Indy, ahead of the inaugural season in 2022.